clambin/covid19/README.md

   password: "its4covid"
 # Monitor section to configure how new covid data should be retrieved
 monitor:
-  # How ofter new data should be gathered.
-Default is 20m.
-  # Be kind to API providers and don't put this too low.
-Data only changes daily anyway
-  interval: 20m
   # API Key for the APIs.
 See below.
   rapidAPIKey:
     value: "long-rapid-api-key"